dimitrisfountas/Greek-Websites-Classification-/README.md

 performance).

-Specifically, since the textual representation of the domains is in the Greek language, we used a Sentence Transformer based on the Greek media Bert model^1.
+Specifically, since the textual representation of the domains is in the Greek language, we used a Sentence Transformer based on the Greek media Bert model 1.
 This model was trained on a custom dataset containing triplets from the combined Greek “internet”, “social- media” and “press” domains.
 The dataset was created by sampling triplets of sentences from the same domain, where the first two sentences are more similar than the third one.